gagalyash/laptop-price-predictor/README.md

 Operating System - Parsed the Operating System from this column and made a new column <br>
 Storage - Made new columns for the type of Disk Drive and the capacity of the Disk Drive <br>
 Display - Made new columns for the size of the laptop(in inches) and touchscreen <br>
-Description - Made new columns for the company and graphic card <br>
+Description - Made new columns for the company and IPS <br>

 # Data Preprocessing
 There are a few columns which are categorical here but they actually contain numerical values.So we need to convert few categorical columns to numerical columns.
 These are ram, weight, hdd, ssd.

 # Model Building
 <li>Traditional Method</li>
 Used scikit-learn library for the Machine Learning tasks.
 Applied label encoding and converted the categorical variables into numerical ones.Then I splited the data into training and test sets with a test size of 20%.
-I tried three different models ( Linear Regression, Random Forest Regression, XGBoost) and evaluated them using Mean Absolute Error.
+I tried different regression models ( Linear Regression, Random Forest Regression, XGBoost) and evaluated them using Mean Absolute Error.

 # Model Deployment
 I have deployed the model using Streamlit library on Heroku which is a Platform As A Service(PAAS)